-For illustrative purposes only The conductor bundles (wires) are hung on each side of the crossarms.
+The conductor bundles (wires) are hung on each side of the crossarms.
 Insulators are used to attach the wires to the towers.
 These provide insulation between the high voltage electricity flowing through the wires and the (earthed) metal towers.

-- Conductor the metal wires that are suspended from the towers along which electricity travels. - Conductor bundle (Phase) two or more conductors grouped together to efficiently increase power transmission for high voltage transmission lines. - Double circuit arrangement in which the conductors (wires) make two different circuits. - Ground (or earth) wire safety control that directs electricity to the earth by creating the shortest and easiest path in the event of a fault or lightning strike.
+- Circuit the unbroken conductive path for the flow of electricity between substations.
+Transmission line circuits in Australia have 3 phases per circuit. - Conductor the metal wires that are suspended from the towers along which electricity travels - Conductor bundle (Phase) two or more conductors grouped together to efficiently increase power transmission for high voltage transmission lines. - Double circuit arrangement in which the conductors (wires) make two different circuits. - Ground (or earth) wire safety control that directs electricity to the earth by creating the shortest and easiest path in the event of a fault or lightning strike.
 Ground wires may incorporate a fiber optic core to provide communication between substations.
 These modified ground wires are commonly known as optical ground wires (OPGW). - Insulator a block of ceramic, glass or polymer that does not conduct electricity.

 How many wires will there be on each tower?